robotpy/roborio-docker/README.md

 firmware image into a docker image that can be ran on an ARM computer (it will not work on a normal PC).

-This process has been tested on an ODROID-C2.
+This process has been tested on an ODROID-C2 (Ubuntu 16.04) with Docker 1.13.1 installed.
+However, any Linux OS on a compatible ARM processor that runs docker should work.

+This docker image most likely cannot be used to run an unmodified FIRST robot program on it, because WPILib requires access to the NI FPGA present on the RoboRIO.

 Build image from firmware image
 -------------------------------